Abdullah Afzal

-Abdullah Afzal (عبداللہ افضل; born 1989) is a British actor and stand-up comedian.
+Abdullah Afzal (عبداللہ افضل; born 8 February 1989) is a British actor and stand-up comedian.

 Early life

-Afzal is of British-Pakistani descent from Cheetham Hill, Manchester, England.
+Afzal was born on 8 February 1989 to Pakistani parents in Cheetham Hill, Manchester, England.
+His family originates from Rawalpindi in Pakistan.
 He has three older brothers, two older sisters and a younger half-brother.
+His native language spoken at home was Pothwari.
 He attended Abraham Moss High School in North Manchester.

 Afzal trained for three years to be a hafiz.

 Career

 In 2007, Afzal had his first acting role as a young student in a short film called Raamis (originally called Extraordinary Rendition).
 Between 2008 and 2011, he starred as Asif in two seasons of BBC Three sitcom Lunch Monkeys.
 Since 2012, he has portrayed the character of Amjad Malik in BBC One's Citizen Khan.

 In February 2014, Afzal presented the Christmas comedy specials on BBC Asian Network.
 In July 2015, he performed stand-up at the Eid Special Comedy Night at The Comedy Store in London.

 In July 2014, Afzal played two roles in BBC Radio 4's By a Young Officer: Churchill on the North West Frontier.

 In 2017, he appeared as Jahid in the romantic comedy film Finding Fatimah.

 In 2021, Afzal wrote, starred, and directed Cinder’aliyah, Britain’s first Muslim pantomime.
 The pantomime is due to tour again in 2022.